Fukushima Fishermen Fear Fallout: The Controversy over Discharging Nuclear Wastewater

 Miss Kimura and her team of volunteers collect fish samples from the waters around the nuclear power plant four times a year.
 That devastating 2011 tsunami flooded the reactor, triggering a radioactive leak.
 They set up the lab a few months later, and they’ve been working on it ever since.

 Except Ms. Kimura is not a scientist—nor are all the women in the nonprofit lab she leads.
 The lab’s name “Tarachine” comes from the ancient Japanese word for “mother”.
-Ms. Kimura said that after the tsunami, local residents who were shocked opened the laboratory in order to find out what was safe to feed their children.
-Because it was difficult to find information about radiation risks, they hired technologists to train them in detecting radioactive material and recording readings, while raising funds and starting to teach themselves.
+Ms. Kimura said that following the tsunami, local residents who were shocked opened the laboratory in order to find out what was safe to feed their children.
+Because it was difficult to find information regarding radiation risks, they hired technologists to train them in detecting radioactive material and recording readings, while raising funds and starting to teach themselves.

 audio captions,